About

 Emotional expression and the sharing your feelings in a safe, space supercharges your life, dismantles defences and restores trust!

-Healing and connection doesn’t come with conditions and it doesn’t cost anything to make local friends who understand you.
+Connection doesn’t come with conditions and it doesn’t cost anything to make local friends who understand you.